rust-lang/book/nostarch/chapter18.md

 #### Destructuring Enums

-We’ve destructured enums earlier in this book, for example, when we destructured `Option<i32>` in Listing 6-5 in Chapter 6.
-One detail we haven’t mentioned explicitly is that the pattern to destructure an enum should correspond to the way the data stored within the enum is defined.
+We've destructured enums in this book (for example, Listing 6-5 in Chapter 6), but haven’t yet explicitly discussed that the pattern to destructure an enum corresponds to the way the data stored within the enum is defined.
 As an example, in Listing 18-15 we use the `Message` enum from Listing 6-2 and write a `match` with patterns that will destructure each inner value.